 What to look for

 Bluebells are the start of the show in springtime woodlands but there's lots more to see and hear too.
 Listen out for woodland birds singing from the branches.
-Many bluebells woods will be home to birds that have migrated thousands of miles to the UK to breed like the blackcap, willow tit and chiffchaff.
+Many bluebells woods will be home to birds that have migrated thousands of miles to the UK to breed like the blackcap, willow warbler and chiffchaff.

 On the ground look for other woodland wildflowers among the bluebells like the delicate white stars of stitchwort and the unmissable pink spikes of early purple orchids.
 Remember it’s not just about the colour.
 The flowers have a distinctive if subtle sweet scent: get down amongst the nodding flower heads and take a deep sniff too!